-matplotlib is a library for making 2D plots of arrays in Python.
-Although it has its origins in emulating the MATLAB® [*] graphics commands, it is independent of MATLAB, and can be used in a Pythonic, object oriented way.
-Although matplotlib is written primarily in pure Python, it makes heavy use of NumPy and other extension code to provide good performance even for large arrays.
+Matplotlib is a library for making 2D plots of arrays in Python.
+Although it has its origins in emulating the MATLAB® graphics commands, it is independent of MATLAB, and can be used in a Pythonic, object oriented way.
+Although Matplotlib is written primarily in pure Python, it makes heavy use of NumPy and other extension code to provide good performance even for large arrays.

-matplotlib is designed with the philosophy that you should be able to create simple plots with just a few commands, or just one!
+Matplotlib is designed with the philosophy that you should be able to create simple plots with just a few commands, or just one!
 If you want to see a histogram of your data, you shouldn’t need to instantiate objects, call methods, set properties, and so on; it should just work.

 For years, I used to use MATLAB exclusively for data analysis and visualization.
 MATLAB excels at making nice looking plots easy.
-When I began working with EEG data, I found that I needed to write applications to interact with my data, and developed and EEG analysis application in MATLAB.
+When I began working with EEG data, I found that I needed to write applications to interact with my data, and developed an EEG analysis application in MATLAB.
 As the application grew in complexity, interacting with databases, http servers, manipulating complex data structures, I began to strain against the limitations of MATLAB as a programming language, and decided to start over in Python.
 Python more than makes up for all of MATLAB’s deficiencies as a programming language, but I was having difficulty finding a 2D plotting package (for 3D VTK more than exceeds all of my needs).

 When I went searching for a Python plotting package, I had several requirements: